CyrilleMesue/cyrillemesue.github.io/index.md

 >“If you want to go fast, go alone.
 If you want to go far, go together.”
 African Proverb

 ## Hobbies
-During my free time, I read, watch movies, listen to music, sing, hangout with friends or do a combination of both.
+During my free time, I read books, watch movies, listen to music, sing, hangout with friends or do a combination of both.
 However, my favourite hobby is singing, as singing helps me release my stress and to be more productive.

 ## Most Recent Activities
 ![image tooltip here](/images/post2.jpeg)
 We recently participated in an international competition known as Teknofest AI for Health.
-We went by the team name AI KNIGHTS, a two man team with [Beltus Nkwawir](https://www.linkedin.com/in/beltus/) who was the team leader.
+We went by the team name AI KNIGHTS, a two man team with [Beltus Nkwawir](https://www.linkedin.com/in/beltus/) as the team leader.

 ![image tooltip here](/images/post3_2.jpeg)

 This competition was very competitive because over 250 teams registered and there were three elimination phases.
-However, our team made it to the finals and was ranked number 16.
+However, our team made it to the finals and was ranked number 16 out of 53 teams that made it to the finals.
 To learn more about the project , click [here](https://cyrillemesue.github.io/Projects/).
 ![image tooltip here](/images/post1.jpeg)